insin/obs-bounce/README.md

 # obs-bounce

-OBS script to bounce a scene item around, DVD logo style or throw & bounce with physics.
+OBS script to bounce a scene item around, DVD logo style, let it slide around the edges or throw & bounce with physics.

 ## Usage